agendav/agendav/doc/source/admin/installation.rst

 Database and tables
 -------------------

-AgenDAV needs a MySQL database with several tables created.
-There is a file called ``schema.sql`` inside the directory ``sql/`` which contains the table schemas.
+AgenDAV requires a database to store some information.
+Supported RDBMs are MySQL and PostgreSQL.

+First of all you have to create a user and a database for that user.

+Second, you'll have to create AgenDAV tables using provided SQL files inside ``sql/`` directory.

+MySQL
+*****
 Create an user in MySQL like this::

  $ mysql --default-character-set=utf8 -uroot -p